Airsoft Guns vs. BB Guns: The Difference Explained

 Electric Airsoft Guns

-Electric Airsoft guns, or AEGs were invented and popularized by the Japanese airsoft manufacturer Tokyo Marui.
+Electric airsoft guns or AEGs were invented and popularized by the Japanese airsoft manufacturer Tokyo Marui.
 As a result, AEGs are considered the most popular platform.
-After that, many different airsoft brands started inventing in this space.
+After that, many different airsoft brands started investing in this space.

 Gas Airsoft Guns